ravihere/Automate_Zoom/README.md

     _C:\Users\username\Desktop\Automate_Zoom> python Attend.py

-*_you have to execute code atleast 1 min before specified time_
+Make sure updation of your timetable in classes.py accordingly

 That's All!!!
 It will automatically join n leave classes by following timetable or schedule

-*_Extensions and changes are applicable, if any_
+*_you have to execute code atleast 1 min before specified time_ *_Extensions and changes are applicable, if any_

 ## For Linux